Jedlesee brewery and the Bosch, Dengler and Mautner Markhof families

 The Jedleseer brewery was the first brewery in Floridsdorf, which was later merged with the breweries of the Mautner Markhof family.
-It was founded in 1787 by Anton Freiherr von Störck, Maria Theresa’s personal physician, after he had bought the estate with the associated manor house in 1778.
+It was founded in 1787 by Anton Freiherr von Störck, Maria Theresia’s personal physician, after he had bought the estate with the associated manor house in 1778.
 Since, as a doctor, he probably knew about the health benefits of beer, he built the “Stately Brewhouse Jedlesee” at Prager Straße 84.
 In 1790 Josef Obergfell Freiherr von Grechtler acquired the property and with it the brewery, followed by further changes of ownership, which are not adequately documented.

 In 1815, the brewery was taken over by Anton Bosch, the son of a Bavarian master brewer of Prince Oettingen-Wallerstein.
 Anton Bosch had come to Jedlesee for a year of apprenticeship, worked there as a servant, returned to Wallerstein to learn the brewing trade and then to be able to marry the daughter of Jakob Wohl, the operator of the Spitzer Inn* and then owner of the Jedlesee brewery.
 Bosch began to modernize the existing facilities, built a new brewhouse and a malt house, and the beers that were improved as a result soon enjoyed great popularity.
 The monthly production could also be increased from 800 to 10,000 buckets (approx. 6,400 hl).
-In 1823, he rebuilt the house at Prager Straße 84 in the classical style, and when the great flood destroyed the houses in Jedlesee in 1830, he saved hundreds of people’s lives by offering them protection on the upper floor of his home.
+In 1823, he rebuilt the house at Prager Straße 84 in the classical style, and when the great flood destroyed the houses in Jedlesee in 1830, he saved hundreds of people’s lives by offering them protection on the upper floor of his house.
 He also helped the local population in many other ways and was granted in return by the emperor the exemption of customs duties to Vienna.
 In 1834, he employed 25 workers and in 1837/38 was the largest beer producer in the city with 112,000 buckets.
 Anton Bosch was also the first provost of Jedlesee from 1851 to 1853.
 When he died in 1868, his eldest grandson Anton (son of Bosch’s daughter Theresia and Johann Franz Dengler) had already taken over the brewery and modernized the facilities again.

 Anton Dengler, married to the Munich brewery daughter Elisabeth Pschorr, led the company very successfully and turned it into a large industrial enterprise.
-In 1877, he built a storage cellar in Langenzersdorf, which was considered one of the largest in Europe.
+In 1877, he built a storage cellar in Langenzersdorf, which was considered to be one of the largest in Europe.

 In 1899, the brewery restaurant Gambrinus, named after the patron saint of beer brewers, opened next to the residential building in Prager Strasse 78 (houses number 80 and 82 were single-storey residential buildings for brewery employees).
 In 1900, his son Rudolf Dengler took over the brewery.
 Already in 1902, he had over 200 employees who produced 130,000 hl.
 In 1906, he bought the Magdalenenhof on Bisamberg and built a villa next to it in 1911, which his mother used as a retirement home.